0xondre/agent-based-model/README.md

 # miejska_dzungla Agent-Based Model
-This is an agent-based model simulation of the criminal aggression on citizens.
+This is an agent-based model simulation of the criminal aggression.
 The simulation runs in terminal.
 Written in Java built using Maven.

 ## Requirements
 - Java Development Kit (JDK) 8 or higher